ghrcdaac/GHRC-Discover-Granules/README.md

 If you don't have Cumulus stack deployed yet please consult [this repo](https://github.com/nasa/cumulus) and follow the [documetation](https://nasa.github.io/cumulus/docs/cumulus-docs-readme) to provision it.

+The dev stack repo is also needed to deploy and test changes to discover-granules-tf-module: https://gitlab.com/ghrc-cloud/ghrc-tf-deploy

 # How to
 In order to use the recursive discover granules the following block must be added to the collection definition inside of the meta block:
 ```json